happyRip/Algorithms/README.md

 # Algorithms and Data Structures
-Some basic algorithms and data structures implemented for practise.
+Some basic algorithms and data structures implemented for practice.